BenSchZA/fedora-uct-remix/README.md

 I have included the torrent file (which may or may not work... or you can dowload the .ks file and create the ISO on a Fedora linux system).

+The default Fedora Workstation distribution can be downloaded from here: https://getfedora.org/

 **Software**

 Preinstalled: